mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 This program could instead be written as being composed of three components:

-* `stdin`, a construct given by the runtime which outputs a stream of bytes.
+* `stdin`: a construct given by the runtime which outputs a stream of bytes.

-* `disk`, accepts a file name and file contents as input, writes the file contents to a file of the given name, and potentially returns an error back.
+* `disk`: accepts a file name and file contents as input, writes the file contents to a file of the given name, and potentially returns an error back.

-* `hashFileWriter`, reads a stream of bytes off a `stdin`, collects the stream into a string, hashes that string to generate a file name, and uses `disk` to create a corresponding file with the string as its contents.
+* `hashFileWriter`: reads a stream of bytes off a `stdin`, collects the stream into a string, hashes that string to generate a file name, and uses `disk` to create a corresponding file with the string as its contents.
 If `disk` returns an error then `hashFileWriter` returns that error.